 Medi-Cal and other insurance plans Medi-Cal and other medical insurance plans may provide a breast pump when a mother can’t feed her baby at her breast.
 A doctor’s referral may be necessary.

-Sometimes when a mother asks Medi-Cal or another insurance company for a breast pump, there’s a short wait.
-We will offer a hospital grade electric breast pump to a WIC mother who needs a pump for her premature baby, or for other medical reasons, if there is a waiting period.
-This is a loan until she receives the pump through her insurance.
+We will offer a hospital grade electric breast pump to a WIC mother who needs a pump for her premature baby, or for other medical reasons.
+This is a loan while baby is in the hospital or until she receives the pump through her insurance.

 Extra Support Mothers of a premature or sick baby need extra support.
 We refer these mothers to one of our WIC lactation specialists for ongoing support.